How Long Do I Have To File A Personal Injury Claim In New Jersey?

 - If the injury or damage is not discovered immediately, such as some cases environmental pollution or medical malpractice, the two-year clock won’t begin running until after the injury is discovered.
 This is known as the discovery rule.

 - If your claim involves a government employee undertaking their normal duties or a government agency, other time limits apply.
 A Notice of Claim form must be filed within 90 days of the accident.
 This additional deadline can be extended to up to one year, but only in extraordinary circumstances.

 Gina was on her way to work when she was sideswiped by another vehicle.
 In the moments before the accident, Gina could see that the other driver was using their cell phone.
-Feeling dazed and confused, Gina asked a bystander to call the authorities, aware that all automotive accidents in New Jersey must be reported to the police by the quickest means available.
+Feeling dazed and confused, Gina asked a bystander to call the authorities.
+She was aware that all automotive accidents in New Jersey must be reported to the police by the quickest means available.

-Gina suffered a head injury from the collision and missed several weeks of work, before returning to work part-time for a number of months.
-She knew that she was not in the right frame of mind to take the matter further on her own, but also knew that she could be entitled to compensation for her injuries.
-Gina contacted a personal injury attorney in New Jersey who took full carriage of the matter, doing their best to help Gina get the compensation she deserved while giving her the opportunity to recover and rebuild her life.
+Gina suffered a head injury from the collision and missed several weeks of work.
+She then returned to work part-time for a number of months.
+She knew that she was not in the right frame of mind to take the matter further on her own.
+But she also knew that she could be entitled to compensation for her injuries.
+Gina contacted a personal injury attorney in New Jersey who took full carriage of the matter.
+Her attorney did their best to help Gina get the compensation she deserved while giving her the opportunity to recover and rebuild her life.

 The attorney filed a written report on the correct paperwork provided by New Jersey’s Department of Transportation within the 10-day window and opened a claim with Gina’s car insurance provider since New Jersey is a no-fault jurisdiction.
 Next, the attorney took the appropriate steps to file a personal injury claim on Gina’s behalf.
 With a strict two-year statute of limitations, the attorney knew they would need to act quickly to gather the evidence and present the best possible case on Gina’s behalf.